 An Expanded Paradigm is Needed

 The currently accepted Western scientific paradigm does not generally allow for the healthy integration of many of these experiences into an individual’s life.
-People having these experiences are more than not at a loss for a reasonable explanation or do not know how or where to find help if they are in crisis.
+People having these experiences are more often than not at a loss for a reasonable explanation or do not know how or where to find help if they are in crisis.
 In many cases they are afraid to confide in family or friends for fear of ridicule, misunderstanding or medical misdiagnosis.

 So far we have discussed the experience from a moral, ethical and psychological perspective.
 But of essential importance is Gopi Krishna's assertion that mystical and other 'exceptional' states of consciousness are somatically anchored in the body, specially in the brain and nervous system, and that human consciousness - like the human body was in a state of evolution.
 He further maintained that the evolutionary process occurring in the brain and nervous system was essential to the expansion of consciousness, particularly if the expanded states were to become a permanent feature in an individual's consciousness.

 Recent scientific studies support this contention.
 In 1980, neurophysiologist Peter Fenwick suggested "that there exists within the brain, …a system which when activated either naturally or by esoteric practices, or spontaneously, or on the operating table by direct stimulation or by the ictal discharges of epilepsy, can give rise to the mystical experience….What I am saying is that there are structures within the brain which, when stimulated either normally or pathologically, will give rise to the experience."
 He concludes that mystical experience seems to be an emergent property of brain functioning, in part dependent on brain structure and on the activation of several systems within the brain, specifically the temporal lobe and the mid brain.